brown9804/ML_Introduction/_docs/ref/[notes]-DevOps.md

 - Don't leave the build broken
 - Use a trunk - bases development flow
 - No flaky tests
-- the build should return a status, a log, and an artifact
+- The build should return a status, a log, and an artifact

 Important:
 1. Only build artifacts once